particle-iot/docs/src/content/reference/device-os/firmware.md

 It is possible to save the address and avoid scanning, however the address could change on some BLE devices, so you should be prepared to scan again if necessary.

-You can connect up to 5 peripheral devices at the same time from the central device.
+In Device OS 1.3.0 you can only connect to 1 peripheral device at a time.
+This will be expanded to 3 simultaneous peripheral device connections in the future.

 #### BLE.connect(options)